Linusnie/blender-plots/README.md

 ### Custom mesh as marker

-You can also use an existing mesh by passing it to `point_type=...`:
+You can also use an existing mesh by passing it to `marker_type=...`:

 ```
 bpy.ops.mesh.primitive_monkey_add()